-Mortgage in principles are not compulsory.
-Quite often people will find a property first as they didnt know they needed a mortgage in principle.
+Mortgage in principles is not compulsory.
+Quite often people will find a property first as they didn’t know they needed a mortgage in principle.
 This is slightly risky and may lead to disappointment as you may not be able to borrow the amount you require to proceed on the property you have found.
 It also can result in everything being a rush as estate agents may require a

 So I have got a mortgage decision in principle.
 What happens next?

 Once you have a decision in principle in place it’s time to go and find a suitable property.
 There is no need to rush.
 As you have a 6 month window to find somewhere and if it takes you longer than 6 months there is no reason why your mortgage broker can’t get you another.
 Most estate agents will want to see your decision in principle prior at the time of you making an offer on a property.
 The reason behind this is the estate agent has a duty of care to the owner of the property who they are working for that you would be able to proceed financially if your offer is accepted.

 Is there anything I should do before getting a decision in principle?

 Getting a mortgage decision in principle is a great milestone on your journey of buying a property however there is quite a lot that you will need to do before this.
 As previously mentioned find yourself a no fee mortgage broker you can work alongside.
 Not only will the mortgage broker be able to advise you of possible lenders that fit your criteria they will also search over 14,000 mortgages to find out which lenders are offering different incentives.
 Many banks and building societies offer great incentives to first time buyers including free valuation surveys and cash backs.